 - Why you’re passionate about campaigning on ovarian cancer.
 If you or someone you know has ovarian cancer, share this with your representative if you feel comfortable doing so.
 This will be powerful, compelling and help bring the issue to life so they know exactly the challenges faced by women with ovarian cancer.

 - Over 7,000 women are diagnosed with ovarian cancer each year in the UK.
-Even before the pandemic, too few women were being diagnosed at an early stage (I or II) when chance of survival is greatest.
+Too few women are being diagnosed at an early stage (I or II) when chance of survival is greatest.
 Find stats to mention that apply to your country [PDF].

 Key actions for your representatives

 Before the meeting, come up with some key actions for your representative to take forward.
 You could ask them to:

 - Write to the health minister or table a question in your country’s legislature.